Ben Chorley: Stevenage

 In January 2013, Chorley signed for Stevenage for an undisclosed fee, on a two-and-a-half-year contract.
 The move reunited Chorley with Stevenage manager Gary Smith, who had coached the player during his time at Wimbledon.
 He made his debut two days after signing, against his former club Leyton Orient, playing the whole match in a 1–0 defeat.
 In March 2013, having made eight appearances for Stevenage, Chorley underwent a double hernia operation that would ultimately rule him out for the remainder of the 2012–13 season.

 Portsmouth

 On 20 January 2014, Chorley joined Portsmouth on an 18-month contract.
 On 17 July 2014, he was named as Team Captain for the 14/15 season, with Johnny Ertl continuing as Club Captain.
 On 18 May 2015, Portsmouth announced that they would be releasing Chorley when his contract expired in June.

 Non-playing career

 In July 2021, Chorley was appointed director of football at Swindon Town.
 Chorley resigned from his role on 30 May 2022.

-In June 2023, Chorley was appointed Director of Football at Ligue 2 club Valenciennes FC.
+In June 2023, Chorley was appointed Director of Football at Ligue 2 club Valenciennes FC who are owned by Sport Republic.
+He joined English club Southampton, also owned by Sport Republic, in August 2025 before leaving both Southampton and Sport Republic at the end of the 2025–26 season.